 I’m unapologetically raw and honest.
 Parenthood is messy and so beautifully difficult.
 It’s the most rewarding and yet the scariest thing I’ve ever done.
 And I try my hardest to take all of it in: the cracked nipples, the postpartum body and hair loss, the blowouts and 2 am cry sessions, everything.
 It’s a season, and seasons pass.
 And although in the midst of it, it can be daunting and feel like you’re drowning (I sure did, shit I still do), I can’t imagine being on the other side.
 I don’t want to be there yet.
-UGH, I begin to cry thinking about my son going off to college already and he’s only two (which my husband totally laughs at me for).
+UGH, I begin to cry thinking about my son going off to college or leaving the house already and he’s only a toddler (which my husband totally laughs at me for).

 And as for photography, I want everything documented.
 I want my children in 20 years to be able to look back at this crazy life.
 I didn’t grow up with pictures so taking and having pictures is something that I am determined to provide to my children and those around me.
 Sometimes it’s those small details that we forget after a while.
 And being able to sit down, and hold a picture in your hand while remembering the sights/smells/feelings from that day is inspiring and oftentimes the most comforting feeling in the world.